mark-i-m/os2/README.md

 - System calls via `syscall` and `sysret` instructions.

 # TODO

-- Execute position-indep binaries in usermode.
-All executables need to be position-independent.

 - System calls for usermode continuations to indicate their termination and schedule the next continuation, possibly pending an event.